 Some examples of conservation land trusts and related organizations mentioned in this toolkit include:

-A community land trust (CLT) is very similar to a conservation land trust, except that the land ownership is by and for the community, rather than by and for an individual landowner.
-Community land trusts are led by community residents and public representatives.
+Community land trusts are charitable, community-based organizations, led by community residents and public representatives, and have primarily been used to promote long term housing affordability.
 In the farming context, community land trusts generally work to ensure community stewardship of land by ensuring permanent access, control, affordability, and stewardship of the land for the community and future generations.

-To achieve permanent community access to land, community land trusts generally use the same tools as a conservation land trust: full ownership, conservation easements, options, other types of easements, and more.
-Community land trusts are designed to ensure land is used to benefit the local community where that land is located.
-In the farming context, community access to farmland owned by a community land trust is generally provided to farmers through a lease.
+Community land trusts are generally designed to ensure land is used to benefit the local community where that land is located.
+In the farming context, community access to farmland and forests owned by a community land trust is generally provided to farmers through a long term lease.

 At the local, state, and federal levels, government agencies can also be holders of farm-related easements, either as a government entity or in partnership with a land trust organization.
 Government-held easements can be on private property; governments can also lease government-owned land to farmers directly.
 Real-world examples include:

 When James Graves and Sara Kurak of Full and By Farm first found their property in Essex, New York, it was owned by the nonprofit Eddy Foundation and would have been too expensive for James and Sara to purchase at market price.
 To make the land affordable, the Eddy Foundation sold 100 acres to James and Sara but simultaneously purchased a conservation easement on those 100 acres, reducing the net cost to James and Sara and fulfilling the Foundation’s conservation goals.
 Learn more about Full and By Farm and the process of negotiating conservation easement terms here.